Scientists Change Our Understanding of How Anaesthesia Messes With the Brain - Slashdot

 Re: (Score:1)

+It seems that in USA there is often/typically some kind of anesthesia with colonoscopies, but outside USA it is much less common, unless the patient has some kind of phobia or very painful experiences in previous examinations.
+I have had once colonoscopy and I don't think it was that hard to handle, expect drinking large amount of not that great tasting medicine to empty the bowel which took some effort.
+I have also had twice gastroscopy and it was much more unpleasant than colonoscopy, even though gastrosc

-Propofol is great stuff (Score:3)
+Propofol is great stuff (Score:5, Informative)

 I had minor surgery a few years ago and they used propofol as part of the anesthesia.